*This post may contain affiliate links. Please see my disclosure for more details!*

 - 3-4 tbsp Cointreau

-- 1 tin Mandarin Segments (or fresh slices from an orange)
+- 2 tins mandarin segments (or fresh slices from an orange)

-Melt your Terry's Chocolate orange carefully till smooth.
+- Melt your Terry's chocolate orange carefully until smooth.

-Pour your ready made custard into a bowl, and add in the melted chocolate.
-Mix together till smooth.
-If it goes lumpy, heat the custard mix in a pan over a low-medium heat and stir till all smooth and lovely.
+- Pour your readymade custard into a bowl, and add in the melted chocolate.
+Mix together until smooth.
+If it goes lumpy, heat the custard mix in a pan over a low-medium heat and stir until all smooth and lovely.

-- The Mandarin Slices can be slices of orange from the fresh fruit, or you can use the liquid from the mandarin tin in place of the fres orange juice.
+- The mandarin slices can be slices of orange from the fresh fruit, or you can use the liquid from the mandarin tin in place of the fresh orange juice.